 Plus size modeling is all over.
-It’s really popular in the UK (United Kingdom).
+It’s really popular in the United Kingdom.
 It’s becoming even more popular here in America.
-I guess I would say that America is realizing that most women aren’t skinny and are extending their sizes to sixteen and eighteen because the average woman is a size eight or twelve or fourteen so the world (of fashion) is becoming a wider variety of sizes like in the UK they have a lot of agencies who look for plus size women over here because a lot of women over there are really petite.
+I guess I would say that America is realizing that most women aren’t skinny and are extending their sizes to sixteen and eighteen because the average woman is a size eight or twelve or fourteen so the world of fashion is becoming a wider variety of sizes like in the UK they have a lot of agencies who look for plus size women over here because a lot of women over there are really petite.
 But it’s definitely a global movement.

 What in your eyes constitutes a successful career for a plus size model?

-I would say you definitely have to be healthy, and toned.
+I would say you definitely have to be healthy and toned.
 Practice, practice, practice!
 You have to remember, you’re never the best.
-There is always someone, as you get older, (add younger models are coming in) they are coming in.
+There is always someone, as you get older, younger models they are coming in.
 And they may very well be as good or better, so you need to always practice walking, photo poses, self-acceptance and confidence.
 I feel that as long as you accept yourself and you continue to do what you have to do to get to where you want to be then you can be successful as a plus size model.

 What are some of your some of your goals?